Nikhilkajota03/hospital_psql/README.md

 ## Installation

-To run the Employee Management System on your local machine, follow these steps:
+To run the Hospital backend on your local machine, follow these steps:

 1. Clone the repository to your local machine: